 1. What is breast screening?

-2. When will I be invited for screening?
+2. When will I be invited for breast screening?

-Breast screening uses a breast x-ray, called a mammogram, to look for breast cancers that may be too small to see or feel.
+Breast screening uses a breast x-ray, called a mammogram, to look for cancer that may be too small to see or feel.

-This may not happen the year you turn 50, but it will happen by the time you are 53.
+This may not happen the year you turn 50, but it will happen by the time you’re 53.

 You have to be registered with a GP to be automatically invited for screening.